nishantpa/cs280/README.md

 # cs280
-Projs from CS280 at NJIT
+Projs from different CS classes at NJIT